 - 15. Pull undercarriage forward and tilt the rear of trailer to within a half inch off the ground. - a.
 Move trailer back under front of container a few inches. - b.
-Tighten chain attached to container by operating gearbox. - c.
+Tighten chain attached to container by operating gearbox.
+If the trailer has a winch instead of a gearbox, then the winch can be used to pull the container onto the trailer so you can go to step F - c.
 The truck and trailer can be pulled under container by releasing both truck and trailer brakes, but make sure either the container or trailer approach plate is always on the ground so the truck and trailer do not roll away freely.
 An operator needs to be in the truck to apply the brakes just in case the truck and trailer do start to roll away freely. - d.
 Operate gearbox until container is on trailer five feet. - e.
 The chain with hook can now be removed and the container chain harness connected directly to chain adapter with chain hook.
-This will allow the container to be pulled onto trailer - f.
-Install stop pins in lower front hole of blocks at front sides of trailer (See Figures 3-5 and 3-6.) - g.
-Pull container up to pin stops. - h.
-Insert hold-down pins into rear holes of blocks at front sides of trailer (See Figures 3-5 and 3-6.) - Use straps to secure container to trailer at least every ten feet. - Use the same procedure for returning the loaded trailer back to transport as described in steps 9 through 12.
+This will allow the container to be pulled onto trailer - Install stop blocks in siderail slots at the location you want the front of the container to stop (See Figures 3-7 and 3-8.)

-Figure 3-5: Container Load Chain and Stop Pins
+Figure 3-5: Loaded Container w/Rear Foot